ishani1124/ishani1124/README.md

 - 🔭 I’m currently practicing to solve problems in C++ and a bit into CP(2* @Codechef).
 - 🌱 I’m currently learning Web development and making few projects in Python.
 - 👯 Looking to collaborate with anyone who is interested in technology.
-- 😄 Connect me <a href="https://www.linkedin.com/in/ishani-saravanan-828a511b9/" target="_blank">Ishani Saravanan</a>
+- 😄 Connect with me <a href="https://www.linkedin.com/in/ishani-saravanan-828a511b9/" target="_blank">Ishani Saravanan</a>
 - 😄 Together, we can Grow.
-- ⚡ Fun fact: I am a fast bowler.
+- ⚡ Fun fact: I hate Coffee, but I code.
 </strong>

 <hr>